Gotthard Schuh

-Gotthard Schuh (December 22, 1897 in Schöneberg near Berlin – December 29, 1969 in Küsnacht, Zurich) was a Swiss photographer, painter and graphic artist.
+Gotthard Schuh (22 December 1897 – 29 December 1969) was a Swiss photographer, painter and graphic artist.

 Early life and education

-Gotthard Schuh was born in Berlin to Swiss parents, the son of engineer Christian Heinrich Schuh.
+Gotthard Schuh was born in Berlin-Schöneberg to Swiss parents, the son of engineer Christian Heinrich Schuh.
 In 1902 the family moved to Aarau, where he attended elementary school and from 1914 the local high school.
 He began to paint and Otto Wyler was his first teacher.
 In 1916 he graduated from the trade school in Basel.
 During WW1 from 1917 Schuh was drafted into the border service as a soldier.

 Painter

 From 1919 he lived as a painter in Basel and Geneva.
 After a long trip to Italy in 1920, he settled in Munich as a painter.
 In 1926 he returned to Switzerland and set up a photography business, and in 1927 married Marga Zürcher from St. Gallen with whom he had a son Kaspar (* 1934).
-He moved to Zurich and from 1928 to 1931 held exhibitions of painting and joined the Basel artist group “Rot-Blau”.
+He moved to Zürich and from 1928 to 1931 held exhibitions of painting and joined the Basel artist group "Rot-Blau".